nmarley/blu/dev-notes.md

 - [ ] Seed Phrase generation / recovery for AGE keys + Recovery Kits (a la 1Password)
   See: <https://electrum.readthedocs.io/en/latest/seedphrase.html>

-- [ ] Tags / notes on files (on the FileRef portion of the files index).
-Probably in a later release.

 ## Understand